 The Library's collection of Salem Press publiations is now available online.
 Simply click on this link Salem Press Online to access books on literature, history and science.

-Students have access to the printer and copier in the library.
+Students have access to the printers in the library for school assignments.

-- Students should bring Chromebooks when they come to retrieve their print jobs in case of failures or editing needs arise.
+Students should bring Chromebooks when they come to retrieve their print jobs in case failures occur or editing needs arise.

-- WEBSITES and PICTURES must be copied and pasted into a document before sending.
-(Word Art for Ms. Huggins: Right Click and Share.)
+WEBSITES and PICTURES must be copied and pasted into a document before sending.